 My own health and wellness journey began shortly after graduating from college.
-My adolescence and college years were wild and perhaps a little too much fun.
-I subsequently gained a lot of experience and learned many difficult lessons early in life.
-At that point in my life, I was smoking a pack of cigarettes a day, doing drugs, drinking way too much alcohol and energy drinks, not sleeping much, and eating mostly convenience store junk food.
+My adolescence and college years were wild and I subsequently gained a lot of experience and learned many difficult lessons early in life.
+At that point in my life, I was smoking a pack of cigarettes a day, experimenting with recreational drugs, drinking way too much alcohol and energy drinks, not sleeping much, and eating mostly convenience store junk food.
 I was in the middle of a divorce from a toxic relationship.
-I was battling demons from my past as well as the urge to make impulsive decisions that were fun at the moment but left me more empty and broken in the aftermath.
 I was not happy and knew that everything needed to change.
 That is when I become deeply ready to change my life.

 Miraculously, when I was ready to change my life it came about quite swiftly.
 I met my (now) husband and we knew that we were the perfect match for each other on our very first date.
 I had never experienced such love, joy, and passion as when we were together.
 Being truly in love, the world was a little brighter and I felt like I was finally supported and capable of doing anything.
 When you meet your soul-mate you want to impress them and keep them interested.
 I felt like I needed to improve myself, so I started making small changes to become better.
 Getting started was difficult since I was so stuck in the bad habits that had taken years to develop.
 Each small positive habit that I changed and mastered pushed me towards the next habit that needed to be upgraded.
 On and on I went one small habit shift at a time as I started my journey towards ultimate health and happiness.

-My husband is a very ambitious man and I realized that if I supported him that together we could achieve great things.
+My husband is a very ambitious man and I realized if I supported him that together we could achieve great things.
 We started our first business together within a few months of our first date.
 Several months later we bought a 36’ motorhome, sold everything we owned, and traveled the country.
 We took our fledgling business on the road and worked on it diligently every single day as we traveled around to some of the cheapest campgrounds in the United States.
 We were so broke that we were putting all the expenses on our credit cards and hoping our business would take off so we could pay the credit card bills before they were maxed out.
 It was an exciting time.
 Our relationship deepened and we discovered that we could be truly happy anywhere and doing anything as long as we were together.
 After traveling aimlessly for a year, we settled down and concentrated on making our business successful and improving ourselves.
+That business has brought in over $48 million in sales in the past 14 years.

 Shortly after I started my own health and fitness journey I knew that I had found my passion.
 I was consuming as much knowledge about health and wellness as I could get my hands on.
 After a period of time, I found a good maintenance program that balanced healthy living with moderate indulgence and was feeling great.
 This period of time was very conducive to me reaching for new goals and striving to make myself better.
 Our business became very successful and I felt like I was at the top of my game.
 Life was very good.